 Well, the proof is in the pudding — recently at the Hodas home, the power went out for five hours while the temperature was a chilly 28 degrees F outside.
 The inside temperature of the home was 69.8 degrees F when the power went out and was an incredible 69.4 degrees when the power came on five hours later!

-The Hodas Net Zero Logix XtraComfort™ Home has been submitted to the 2017 Logix Awards for Most Outstanding Small Residential Home.
-Click here to register to attend the free live webcast of the 2017 Logix Awards.
+The Hodas Net Zero Logix XtraComfort™ Home won 1st Runner Up for Most Outstanding Small Residential Home at the 2017 Logix Awards!